University of Charleston

 General Transfer Admission Requirements

-• Completed online or paper Undergraduate Application for Admission
+• Completed online Undergraduate Application for Admission

 • $25 application fee or application fee waiver